evantk91/module_1_project_three_card_poker/README.md

 Instructions for running: run ruby tools/runner.rb

 Three card poker rules:
-1) place an ante to see your hand,
+1) place an ante to see your hand
-2) place an optional pair plus bet for the pair plus bonus (payout: pair 1 to 1, flush 4 to 1, straight: 5 to 1, three of a kind: 30 to 1, straight flush: 40 to 1),
+2) place an optional pair plus bet for the pair plus bonus (payout: pair 1 to 1, flush 4 to 1, straight: 5 to 1, three of a kind: 30 to 1, straight flush: 40 to 1)
-3) you have an option to play or fold based on if you think you will beat the dealer,
+3) you have an option to play or fold based on if you think you will beat the dealer
-4) pair plus pays out regardless of a fold,
+4) pair plus pays out regardless of a fold
-5) if you beat the dealer, you win 1 to 1 on the ante and play bet,
+5) if you beat the dealer, you win 1 to 1 on the ante and play bet
 6) if the dealer wins, you lose the ante and the play

 Prerequisites/Gems: